KevinFasusi/supplychainpy/docs/tutorial.rst

 Many choices are available for you when interacting with the workbook on your system.
 We will quickly explore all the alternatives before continuing with our chosen interface the ipython notebook.

-Before we start, it is assumed you have a working installation of Python 3.5 and the supplychainpy library/
+Before we start, it is assumed you have a working installation of Python 3.5, the supplychainpy library and Excel.

 The command line (cli)
 ^^^^^^^^^^^^^^^^^^^^^^